Lithill/Eponymous-Bosch/README.md

 * [Funda Web Of It's tutorial on Insert data into database in Django](https://www.fundaofwebit.com/django/insert-data-into-database-in-django#:~:text=To%20insert%20data%2C%20using%20forms,the%20classname%20as%20shown%20below.&text=Open%20the%20views.py%20file,given%20in%20the%20path%20above.&text=%23%20Create%20your%20views%20here.) was used to understand how to create a wishlist button to send the data to the database.
 * [Coding Ninja's Django Model Form tutorial](https://www.codingninjas.com/codestudio/library/django-model-form) was used for the basis of the contact / commission form.
 * [Geeks for Geeks tutorial on Overriding the save method in django models](https://www.geeksforgeeks.org/overriding-the-save-method-django-models/) helped me understand how to create the save function in the product model for when products are on sale.
 * [Monkut's reply in Stack Overflow post about showing custom model validation exceptions in the Django admin site](https://stackoverflow.com/questions/2177720/showing-custom-model-validation-exceptions-in-the-django-admin-site) helped me understand how to raise validation exceptions for my product model when writing the sale functions.
+* [w3school's Django Queryset explanation](https://www.w3schools.com/django/django_queryset_get.php) helped me understand how .values_list() helps to return only certain data.
+This helped me write the wishlist auto-emailing function.
+* [Alasdair's post on Stack Overflow](https://stackoverflow.com/questions/37205793/django-values-list-vs-values) helped point me in the write direction of using flat=True on values_list(), so that I can loop the output.

 ### Code Used